 The natural wonders of Hot Springs National Park have captivated Americans since before colonial times, and this unique piece of land was even given an official protected status before the concept of national parks existed.
 Take a tour of the historic bathhouse that is still maintained like it was in the 19th century, then explore the hiking trails winding around Hot Springs Mountain.
 Choose a natural hot springs site to ease your feet after your hike.
 The park is located right outside of the town for easy access.

 Looking for scenic lake fun?
 Look no further than Catherine State Park.
-Located in the Ouachita Mountains, this park offers year-round boat rentals, a launch ramp, pavilion, picnic areas, and playgrounds.
+Located in the Ouachita Mountains, this park offers year-round boat rentals, a launch ramp, a pavilion, picnic areas, and playgrounds.
 Get cozy at one of 20 equipped cabins tucked along the shoreline, complete with kitchens and fireplaces.
 Then enjoy the beautiful Arkansas landscape as you explore the nature center or hike one of the four trails.
 Don't miss Falls Branch Trail, a two-mile loop featuring a seasonal waterfall and suspension bridge.

 Spas and shootouts may seem like an odd mix, but the town of Hot Springs was once frequented by some of the most famous criminals in U.S. history, along with its more genteel patrons.
 To commemorate this, the city founded the Gangster Museum of America.
 The museum features exhibits about the bootlegging, illegal gambling, and other notorious criminal activities that once went on here, as well as profiles of the lives and times of famous gangsters.